dirkluijk/ngx-typesafe-forms/README.md

 * `pristine$`
 * `valid$`
 * `status$`
+* `validValue$`

-Additionally, we also provide their counterparts:
+Additionally, we also provide some of their counterparts:

 * `disabled$`
 * `dirty$`